openops/mom/planning/pages/usability.md

 ===========

 We will go over the functionality of each feature and button in this markdown.
-It will be used as a good middle ground between planning and developmet, as well as provide a good standard when developing tests.
+It will be used as a good middle ground between planning and development, as well as provide a good standard when developing tests.

+Also we will go over the functionality and usability of each button.
+Whether it be swype, tap etc...

 ## Run time features
 The following are features that begin running on page load